Branch President

 Poppy Campaign Chair

 The President is the Branch representative on the Calgary Branches Poppy Committee (CBPC) however, the Poppy portfolio is frequently assigned to a committee member to plan and manage the actual Poppy Campaign.
-The is a large assignment that typically starts in May and may go into December to finalize.
+This is a large assignment that typically starts in May and may go into December to finalize.
 Fortunately, the Branch has an experienced team of volunteers who are dedicated and knowledgeable in conducting a successful campaign.
-We are looking for an individual with strong organizational skills and knowledge of south Calgary to spearhead our poppy campaign.

 Seniors

+This portfolio was active a few years ago.
 Information sessions were organized specifically for seniors: will preparation, down-sizing consults, health-related issues, computer sessions for beginners!
 A representative from Veteran’s Affairs gave a presentation on benefits to Veterans and the processes involved.
 We have a foot clinic once a month.
 Projects such as tax preparation, workshop of seniors’ services and rummage sales were appreciated.
-The Senior Coordinator is responsible for organizing the Veteran’s Luncheon held the first Tuesday of every month.

 Sick & Visiting